PDM4AR/exercises/docs/06-collisionchecking.md

     <em>Sensor frame diagram</em>
 </p>

 In this task, you will implement the `collision_check_robot_frame` function which returns *True* if the robot will collide with any of the fixed obstacles during its movement to the next pose.
 This function takes the robot radius *r*, current pose `SE2Transform`, next pose `SE2Transform`, and a list of observed obstacles in the robot frame as arguments.

 #### Task 5: Collision Checking with Optimization-based Collision Checking

 The goal and all assumptions are the same as in Task 1.

-However, in this task, you are required to implement the [Differentiable Collision Detection (DCDL)](https://arxiv.org/abs/2207.00669) framework that formulates collision detection as a convex optimization problem.
+However, in this task, you are required to implement the [Differentiable Collision Detection (DCOL)](https://arxiv.org/abs/2207.00669) framework that formulates collision detection as a convex optimization problem.
 This method solves for the minimum uniform scaling applied to each primitive before they intersect, providing a uniform collision detection between a set of convex primitives.

-> Compared to the previous methods, DCDL provides not only a binary collision check but also a derivative of a continuous measure of how close the primitives are to colliding, namely the scaling, with respect to the problem parameters, in this case the path segments' and obstacles' positions and orientations.
+> Compared to the previous methods, DCOL provides not only a binary collision check but also a derivative of a continuous measure of how close the primitives are to colliding, namely the scaling, with respect to the problem parameters, in this case the path segments' and obstacles' positions and orientations.
 This gradient information provides a direction of how to "pull" the path segments away from the obstacles, which can be beneficial for the downstream planning and control tasks.
 However, we won't use this information in this exercise.
 Interested readers can refer to the paper for more details.

 In this task, you will implement the `path_collision_check_opt` function which returns the `Segment` indices of the given `Path` which collide with any of the given obstacles.

 You can use the code structure of the `OptCollisionCheckingPrimitives` class in `src/pdm4ar/exercises/ex06/opt_collision_checking_primitives.py` and implement the corresponding methods to solve the optimization problem.
-Or you can implement your own `DCDL` framework from scratch.
+Or you can implement your own `DCOL` framework from scratch.

 We will only call the `path_collision_check_opt` function during the evaluation.